dionjoshualobo/CampusLostAndFound/README.md

 ```
 - Copy the generated string and use it as your `JWT_SECRET` value

-5. Set up the database tables (you'll need to create the schema based on the application requirements)
+5. Ensure your database tables are created following the Supabase setup instructions above.

 6. Start the backend server:
 ```bash